This post may contain affiliate links. Read the full disclosure

 It has Alexa “Echo” device compatibility, so you don’t even need the rule book to learn gameplay!
 And if you’ve got no one to play against, you can challenge Alexa to a game instead!

-Do you want to travel across the world and learn about the different cultures?
 This game packs a lot of educational fun into just one box.
 Players have to use their knowledge and fill out an entire passport for each country before moving on to the next stop.
 The first player or team to complete their passports wins.

 The questions are tricky, which is why it is better played with older kids and adults, but it will certainly challenge your brain with fun facts about world cultures!